EmptyBucket9000/BNL_Acceptance_Tracking/README.md

 First, I should say that if I were to do this code again, I would make it more object-oriented and less procedural.
 When creating this code, I had only just learned about classes and therefore did not use them.
 In particular, a variable called 'geo_pack' is passed around between multiple functions.
 This file contains all the permanent geometry information about the ring.
 A geometry class would have been much more user-friendly.

+If any changes are made to the data stored that require the editing of either 'particle_matrix_header' or 'photon_matrix_header' variables, they must be updated is all of the following files:

+- combine.py
+- just_process.py
+- main.py

+In addition, the following files must be updated to read the new changes:

+- read_particle_output.py
+- read_photon_output.py

+If you do make these changes, it's advised to add the new entries to the end of the variables to make updating the 'read' files much easier.

 ######################################
 # Known Bugs/Issues
 ######################################